 We perform specific tests to assist in differentiating the various forms of tear film abnormalities and identifying potential treatment strategies.
 Careful clinical observation, accurate diagnosis and appropriate intervention can eliminate or minimize the deleterious effects of ocular surface disorders on the quality of life.

-Our drye eye patients come to us from Lowell, Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+Our dry eye patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services: